rcrowther/django-img/README.md

             ],
     }

 Then put a file image_filters.py in the 'sitename' directory.
-If you do this, you will probably need to namespace filters,
+If you do this, you should namespace the filters,

     BlogPostLarge:
         width : 256